tommyhu234/chess.com-reviewer/README.md

 Also install a version of Stockfish compatible with your OS from the following site: https://stockfishchess.org/download/

-After installing the Stockfish executable put it in repository and add the path to the .env.local file.
+After installing the Stockfish executable put it in repository and add the path to the .env.local file as STOCKFISH_PATH.

 Run the dev version or build the project: